M-Mbugua/angularjs_webapp/README.md

 # restaurant-website

 ## This website has been written using HTML5, CSS and Javascript.
-It is a single page application and is responsive.
+It is a single-page responsive application.

 ## This is the homepage on a large device.